Overview

 Resources

-State AT Programs in the time of Corona Virus (COVID-19) Webinar Recording
+AT Act Programs in the time of Corona Virus (COVID-19) Webinar Recording

 Recommendations for Emergency Managers For Improving the Delivery of Disaster Assistance to Disaster Survivors with Disabilities (pdf) (March 2019).